 20. Meanwhile, around the world many governments continue to license and promote new fossil fuel projects for their corporate friends, when they should now be keeping all fossil fuels in the ground.
 These same governments continue to use armed or militarized police to intimidate, arrest and often brutalize responsible people who are trying to protect the planet.
 These 'police' forces do this, for example, by unleashing water cannons, attack dogs, concussion grenades, pepper sprays, rubber bullets, and by many other violent methods.
 The brave people currently trying to stop the Dakota Access Pipeline (e.g. at Standing Rock) and the Keystone XL pipelines in the USA are great examples, and there have been many more, all around the world, over the past few decades.
 For example, indigenous activists in Morocco have spent the past five years running a protest camp in defiance of an international mining operation on their territory.
 The Amazigh people from Imider, Morocco, marched in protest at the COP climate Summit in Marrakech and declared their international solidarity with the Standing Rock Sioux in the USA.
 These people are the real heroes, in contrast with irresponsible governments, corporations and Bad Leaders like Trump in the USA

 .
-This is just one indication that some governments cannot be trusted to uphold the rights of their own citizens, much less be trusted to save the world from the coming climate crisis.
+This is just one indication that many governments cannot be trusted to uphold the rights of their own citizens, much less be trusted to save the world from the coming climate crisis.

 Has Trump's Arrival as US President Destroyed the Paris Agreement ?